dotlang/language/README.md

 AssertStmt = 'assert' condition [':' expression]
 ```
 - Assert makes sure the given `condition` is satisfied.
-- If condition is not satisfied, it will throw `expression` exception.
+- If condition is not satisfied, it will throw an exception (exception is a built-in type).
+- You can return an exception directly too: `return exception(1,2,3)`
 - There is no `throw` keyword and this is the only way to cause exception.
-- It is advised to return error code in case of an error and use exceptions in really exceptional cases.
+- Output of any function is automatically updated with `| exception`.
 - You can use `assert false, X` to create exception and return from current method immediately.
 ```
-//inside function adder
+;inside function adder
-assert false, "Error!"  //throw exception and exit
+assert false, "Error!"  ;throw exception and exit ;outside: catching error var g: int = func1() // 5 var h: int = func1() // return -1
-//outside: catching error
-func ... var x = adder(5,6) ... } assert { var x: Exception = get_exception() if ( x.has_value ) ... }
+;accept and expect the exception var g: int|exception = func1()
 ```
 - There is no `finally` in Electron.
 Each variable which is not part of return value of the function, will be cleaned-up upon function exit (even if there is an exception).
 This is done by calling `dispose` function on that type.
 You can also manually call this function in case you need to cleanup the resource earlier.
-- You can do custom cleanup or exception catching in post-conditions defined using assert keyword.
+- You can do custom cleanup or exception catching in post-conditions defined using `where` keyword.
 This needs to be done after function body (post-condition) and in that block you can make a call to `get_exception` to check if there has been an exception.
+- `//` is used in conjunction with sum types to act as a shortcut for `switch`.
+In `x = A // B` if x type does not match with A then B will be evaluated to get a result of type of x.
+Inside `B` we can refer to result of `A` using `$` notation.

 ###loop, break, continue
 ```
 LoopStms = 'loop' ( Condition ) Block
 LoopStms = 'loop' (number | variable) Block
-LoopStms = 'loop' (var in Identifier) Block
+LoopStms = 'loop' (var : Identifier) Block
 BreakStmt = 'break' [Number] ';'
 ContinueStmt = 'continue' [Number] ';'
 ```